 Nima Rasekh's Academic Home Page

-I am currently a postdoctoral researcher at the Max Planck Institute for Mathematics.
-I am currently on the academic job market, seeking tenure track positions.
+I am currently a postdoctoral researcher at the Max Planck Institute for Mathematics in Bonn.
+I am also on the academic job market, seeking tenure track positions.

 For more information about me check out:

 I am a homotopy theorist, meaning I like to understand how two things are equal.
 Homotopical thinking has already found many applications throughout mathematics, such as algebra, geometry and mathematical physics, and I am always excited about finding new applications and connections.

 If you want get a better sense of homotopical thinking you can check out this excellent article by Emily Riehl discussing the rise of higher category theory or this other general science article about the nature of equalities.

 In my passion to make homotopical thinking more accessible to a wider range of mathematicians and computer scientists I am also pursuing formalization of mathematics and particularly homotopical structures.
 You can find my work on my Github page.

 I have also taught a course focused on homotopy theory and higher category theory that I would like to expand upon in the future.
 In the meantime you can find the lecture notes for my course.